Felix Michler

 Research Interests: Roman Imperial Period and Late Antiquity, Social History and Political Culture, History of Mentalities, Epigraphy, Documentary Papyrology (Petitions & Private Letters), Reception Studies (Classical Antiquity in Humanism, Education & Scholarship)

-My research project traces the historical development, representation and ideological implications of the Roman imperial and early late antique hierarchy of grades of rank, their respective honorifics and corresponding privileges and obligations within the imperial elite.
-In addition to traditional dignitaries, I am also investigating the representation of women, liberti and Christians.
+My research project traces the historical development, representation and implications of the Roman imperial and early late antique hierarchy of grades of rank, their respective honorifics and corresponding questions of elite status, inclusion in certain social groups and of imperial control.

-Drawing on different written sources – especially literary epistolography, historiography, legal texts; petitions and letters on papyrus; different epigraphical genres – as well as contemporary cultural theory, my dissertation intends to contribute to the understanding of construing and perpetuating social hierarchies and notions of dignitas in the Roman Empire.
+Drawing on different written sources – epigraphy; literary epistolography, historiography, legal texts; petitions and letters on papyrus – as well as contemporary approaches in cultural studies and esp. historical anthropology, my dissertation intends to contribute to the understanding of construing and perpetuating social hierarchies and notions of dignitas in the Roman Empire.